W8VM

 WEST PARK RADIOPS AMATEUR RADIO CLUB

 West Park Radiops Amateur Radio Club is one of the oldest radio clubs in the Northeast Ohio, having been founded in October, 1947.
-We have celebrated our 62nd anniversary as an amateur radio club.
+We have celebrated our 73rd anniversary as an amateur radio club.
 Our members come generally from the northeast Ohio, greater Cleveland, area.
 West Park Radiops is a long time American Radio Relay League (ARRL) affiliated radio club.
-As an ARRL Special Service Club, we provide public service and technical development of radio amateurs in all areas of amateur radio communications.
+As a former ARRL Special Service Club, we provided public service and technical development of radio amateurs in all areas of amateur radio communications.
 CQ Contest magazine has listed us in the top five contest clubs in the 8th district.

 Club Interests: